sethmlarson/sethmlarson.dev/app/markdown/2026-06-05/is-the-donut-from-super-smash-bros-brawl-a-mister-donut.md

 </center></p>

-Funnily enough, the [Render96 wiki](https://github.com/Render96/Render96Wiki), which collects origins for artwork such as Super Smash Bros.
-Melee and Brawl, lists [the donut](https://github.com/Render96/Render96Wiki/wiki/Super-Smash-Bros.-Melee#currently-missing) as one of the few foods where the origin is not known.
+Funnily enough, the [Render96 wiki](https://github.com/Render96/Render96Wiki), which collects origins for artwork for many games like Super Smash Bros., lists [the donut from Super Smash Bros.
+Melee](https://github.com/Render96/Render96Wiki/wiki/Super-Smash-Bros.-Melee#currently-missing) as one of the few foods where the origin is not known.
 Could this donut *also* be a Mister Donut?
 We'll probably never know!